cliuless/dsp/03-command_line.md

-`ls -a` | list directory contents with hidden files `ls -l` | list directory contents with total sum for all file sizes outputted `ls -lh`| list directory with file sizes and unit size `ls -lah' | list directory with hidden files and file sizes and their unit sizes `ls -t` | list directory sorted by Time
+`ls -a` | list directory contents with hidden files `ls -l` | list directory contents with total sum for all file sizes outputted `ls -lh`| list directory with file sizes and unit size `ls -lah` | list directory with hidden files and file sizes and their unit sizes `ls -t` | list directory sorted by Time
 `ls -Glp` | slash added in front of filename if file is a directory